Facilities and Services

 Concern for Other Students

 A student’s safety may be protected in various ways by the help of his friends.
 As a part of a caring, Christian student body, you should be alert to the safety and well-being of other students both on and off campus.
-Should you have a concern about another student’s health, wellbeing, or whereabouts, notify your RA, RM, or other Student Life personnel.
+Should you have a concern about another student’s health, wellbeing, or whereabouts, notify your Residence Assistant, Assistant Residence Manager, Residence Manager, or other Student Life personnel.
 PCC cares greatly about both residence hall and town students and can help in different ways when made aware of a concern.